syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Shape
+## Action button shape

-The [`actionButtonShape`] property is used to specify the shape and border radius of the action button.
+The [`actionButtonShape`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonShape.html) property is used to specify the shape and border radius of the action button.

 {% tabs %}
 {% highlight Dart %}